Saginaw Chippewa Tribal College: History of SCTC Logo

 Kathleen Hart, a student of SCTC, designed the logo.
-The tribal college wanted to express its story, and provide a symbol.
-The SCTC logo has a turtle; at its center are the Great Lakes with the four cardinal directions.
-This draws from Anishinabek culture of taking care of Mother Earth.
-In their creation story, the turtle carries mother earth on its back.
-The lines of the tortoise shell resemble the medicine wheel.
-The medicine wheel helps the Anishinaabe to balance life.
+The logo features a turtle; at its center are the Great Lakes with the four cardinal directions.
+This draws from the Anishinabek creation story, where the turtle carries Mother Earth on its back.
+The lines of the tortoise shell resemble the medicine wheel, which helps the Anishinaabe balance life.

 The acronym SCTC is shown at the center, with a star to indicate its location.
-Seven eagle feathers refer to this sacred bird in Anishinabek.
-The number seven is related to the seven Generations and Grandfather Teachings, and SCTC values: truth, wisdom, bravery, humility, respect, love, and honesty.
+Seven eagle feathers refer to this sacred bird in Anishinabek -- the number seven is related to the seven generations and Teachings of the Seven Grandfathers.
 The logo is turquoise and black, colors selected by the student body through their council.

 Campus

 In 2005, SCTC made agreements with other organizations, including Saginaw Chippewa Tribal Library, Central Michigan University, and the Veteran's Memorial Library to provide access for its students to these library facilities.

 The college does not have its own cultural center, Native museum, or cultural collection.
 Faculty and staff use the Tribe's museum, Ziibiwing, the 7th Generation Cultural Center, and other organizations' infrastructure.
 In 2007, SCTC established a library satellite site.